hmito/esj73web/faq_en.md

 ### I want to cancel my presentation.
 How should I do this?

 You can freely cancel your presentation on the webpage before the deadline for registration (October 31, 2025).
 After the deadline, please contact us from the [inquiry form](contact_en) (in that case, **please be sure to include the presentation number that are subject to cancellation**).
-Please note that the information at the time of the registration deadline will appear on the program and the ESJ72 official website.
+Please note that the information at the time of the registration deadline will appear on the program and the ESJ73 official website.

-### I want to cancel my registration to the ESJ72.
+### I want to cancel my registration.
 How should I do this?

 Please contact us from the [inquiry form](contact_en).
 You can cancel your registration free of charge until 21st Feb.
 2025.